-Basic and diluted earnings per common share is calculated by dividing net income attributable to common shareholder of Hydro One by the weighted-average number of common shares outstanding.
-The weighted-average number of common shares outstanding at December 31, 2022 and 2021 were 142,239.
-There were no dilutive securities during 2022 and 2021.
+Basic earnings per common share is calculated by dividing net income attributable to common shareholder of Hydro One by the weighted-average number of common shares outstanding.
+The weighted-average number of common shares outstanding during the year ended December 31, 2023 and 2022 were 142,239.
+There were no dilutive securities during 2023 and 2022.